chesmore/chesmore.github.io/content/_index.md

           date_start: '2023-05-22'
           date_end: ''
           description: |2-
-              As a Sr. Engineer, I am collaborating on Multi-Wavelength Source (MWS) product development for Ayar Labs.
-This includes developing and executing reliability test plans for the MWS product, as well as working with the design team to ensure that the MWS product meets reliability requirements.
+              As a Sr. Engineer, I focus on data analytics for the Multi-Wavelength Source (MWS) product development for Ayar Labs.
+This includes developing data pipelines for the reliability team and executing reliability test plans for the MWS product.
         - title: Graduate Researcher
           company: University of Chicago
           company_url: ''